-The Eisenhower Matrix, also known as Urgent Important Matrix or the Eisenhower Decision Matrix, is a frequently used model for time management.
+The Eisenhower Matrix is also known as the Urgent Important Matrix, Eisenhower Box, Eisenhower Prinicple or the Eisenhower Decision Matrix.
+It is a frequently used model for time management.
 On the one hand, it compares urgency, and on the other importance of assignments and helps to set priorities.

 EisenHower Matrix example